tylergneill/skrutable/manual.md

 # sandhi and compound splitting

+(*Currently under development*)

-Currently under development is a wrapper for the pre-trained model of the powerful neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp) by Hellwig and Nehrdich, which produces good, usable splitting results (examples: [here](https://github.com/tylergneill/pramana-nlp/tree/master/3_text_doc_and_word_segmented) and [here](https://github.com/sebastian-nehrdich/gretil-quotations)) but which has so far not yet been easily available (command-line only, `Python 3.5.9`, `TensorFlow`).
-This is to be presented as a fourth functionality after transliteration, scansion, and meter identification.
+In the works as a fourth `skrutable` functionality (after transliteration, scansion, and meter identification) is a wrapper for the pre-trained model of the powerful neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp) by Hellwig and Nehrdich, which produces good, usable splitting results (examples: [here](https://github.com/tylergneill/pramana-nlp/tree/master/3_text_doc_and_word_segmented) and [here](https://github.com/sebastian-nehrdich/gretil-quotations)) but which has so far not yet been easily available (command-line only, `Python 3.5.9`, `TensorFlow`).

 # using the code